VSPPedro/rails-lab-with-postgres/README.md

 ### Index

-For now we call use rails db:rollback, with the objective to remove the indexs.
-And rails db:migrate to add the indexs.
+For now we can run `rails db:rollback`, with the objective to remove the indexs, and `rails db:migrate` to add the indexs.
 Run the SQLs between this commands and see for yourself the results.

 #### Example of Sql to test index_users_on_lower_first_name_varchar_pattern_ops